alopay/marketPlace/README.md

 ## Overview

-Consider a marketplace that you are developing for consumers to compare credit cards, loans, etc.
+Consider a marketplace that you are developing for consumers to compare credit cards, loans etc.

 As part of setting up the marketplace third-party lenders provide offers to list to consumers.
 Each lender can create their listing and description as they wish, for example,